SandhyaWaghe/Age_Estimation_of_Person_Based_on_Facial_Features/README.md

 - Models were trained separately and must be in the same directory as the scripts.
 - Input image files (`kat2.jpg`, `image2.jpg`, etc.) are expected to be in the root folder.

-## 📬 Contact

-For issues or improvements, feel free to contribute or raise an issue.

----

-Enjoy experimenting with AI-powered age and gender estimation! 🧠📷